mobxjs/mobx/docs/best/devtools.md

 `npm install mobx-react-devtools`

-To enable devtools, import and render the devtools somewhere in your code-base.
+To enable devtools, import and render the devtools somewhere in your codebase.

 ```JS
 import DevTools from 'mobx-react-devtools'